heini208/fault_detector_spot/documentation/System_Design.md

 ## General Architecture

-The developed system extends the Boston Dynamics Spot robot with a modular ROS 2–based framework for external fault detection and non-invasive condition monitoring.
-Its architecture follows the principles of modularity, reusability, and transparency.
-Each subsystem, navigation, manipulation, data acquisition, and user interaction, can operate independently while being orchestrated through a shared behavioral control layer.
+The Systems architecture follows the principles of modularity, reusability, and transparency.
+Each subsystem, navigation, manipulation, data acquisition, and user interaction, can operate independently while being orchestrated through a shared behavioural control layer.

-At the center of the architecture is the Behavior Tree, which functions as the system’s control and coordination core.
+At the center of the architecture is the behaviour tree (BT), which functions as the system’s control and coordination core.
-It continuously monitors incoming commands and system states, deciding which behavior to execute at any given time.
+It continuously monitors incoming commands and system states, deciding which behaviour to execute at any given time.
 The tree integrates sensing, decision-making, and action execution into a single hierarchical control structure.

-Incoming user commands are received and buffered, after which the Behavior Tree interprets their intent and delegates them to the corresponding behavioral branch.
+Incoming user commands are received and buffered, after which the BT interprets their intent and delegates them to the corresponding behavioural branch.
 Each branch encapsulates a distinct capability of the robot, such as navigation, manipulation, or mapping, and defines the logical sequence of steps required to complete that task.

-This approach places all high-level decision logic inside the Behavior Tree itself, allowing it to directly coordinate perception, motion, and feedback processes without external supervisory nodes.
+This approach places all high-level decision logic inside the BT itself, allowing it to directly coordinate perception, motion, and feedback processes without external supervisory nodes.
 It also ensures that each command is executed deterministically, with built-in handling for cancellation, error conditions, and feedback publication.

-The result is a modular yet unified control structure: new behaviors can be introduced by extending the tree with additional branches, while the communication and data exchange between components remain standardized through ROS 2 topics, services, and the shared blackboard.
+The result is a modular yet unified control structure: new behaviours can be introduced by extending the tree with additional branches, while the communication and data exchange between components remain standardized through ROS 2 topics, services, and the shared blackboard.

 An architectural overview is provided as a diagram: